hyperledger-cacti/cacti/rfcs/protocols/identity/readme.md

 ## Dataplane credentials update with changes in identity plane

-The idetntiy exchange and validation has to be done whenever there is a change in the identuty of any network.
-Thus, the identity exchange protocol steps explained in this document have to be triggered for a network for changes in identity of its interoperating network of their participant units.
+The identity exchange and validation has to be done whenever there is a change in the identity of any network.
+Thus, the identity exchange protocol steps explained in this document must be triggered within a network whenever the identities of the participant units of any network it wishes to interoperate with change.
 This is further explained [here](./identity-change-updates.md).